yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 - We lead development of computational, statistical, and machine learning methods that leverage large-scale and multi-omic data to understand cancer initiation, progression, and therapeutic responses.
 - We foster an interdisciplinary, inclusive, and supportive environment.
 We welcome computational biologists, bioinformaticians, computer scientists, MDs, immunologists, and oncologists.
 - We are enthuastic collaborators to work on real-world biological and translational genomics problems.
-- Postdocs and students interested in computational biology, bioinformatics, cancer genomics, and machine learning - Welcome to join us!
-[Contact]
+- Postdocs and students interested in computational biology, bioinformatics, cancer genomics, and machine learning - Welcome to join us.
-- Prospective students are encouraged to apply through Duke graduate programs: Computational Biology and Bioinformatics ([CBB]), Biostatsistics (PhD & MS).
-Incoming: University Program in Genetics and Genomics, etc.
+- Prospective students are encouraged to apply through Duke graduate programs: Computational Biology and Bioinformatics ([CBB] - PhD), Biostatsistics (PhD & MS).
+Graduate admission decisions are made by program committee.
+We will also be available for CBB & Biostats students to rotate starting 2024 Jan.

 {% include linebreaker.html%}
 ---